sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 One of my favorite techniques for improving _(read: avoiding)_ conditions is replacing them with _tables_ or _maps_.
 In JavaScript, we can create a table or a map using a plain object.

-This example may be a bit extreme, but I actually wrote this code in my early twenties:
+This example may seem extreme, but I actually wrote this code in my early twenties:

 <!-- prettier-ignore -->
 ```js